joelwass/dumpsterExponent/README.md

-# dumpsterExponent
+# Dumpster
-Exponent dumpster project

-A trivia and vocab building app built with expo.io
+A trivia and vocab building, news curating, morning app built with expo.io

 Happy to answer any questions about the project